 Apply via Indeed: Event Production Coordinator.

 New York Cares’ Volunteer Events department ensures that every service experience our stakeholders have is of the best possible quality.
-Frequently on the ground, the department focuses on the production of each of our volunteer events and projects, ensuring that volunteers have accurate information, that the project follows best practices of volunteer engagement, and that all supplies and materials are effectively received for each project.
+The department focuses on the production and execution of each of our volunteer events and projects and ensures that they follow best practices of volunteer engagement.
+The team ensures that projects are impactful and meet the goals of our Community Partners, while following the best practices of volunteer engagement.